ByNoMeans/Bash-Prompt/README.md

 View [here](https://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html) to see all backslash-escaped characters.
 For example, `\W` provides the absolute current working directory, and `\A` provides the time (to the minute) expressed in military time.

-Run `bpgit`, `bpvenv`, `bpfast`, or `bpsymbols` to display more information about the aliases and prompt structure.
+Run `pgit`, `pvenv`, `phelp`, or `psymbols` to display more information about the aliases and prompt structure.
 Change the alias names and corresponding commands to your preference.

 For example, running `psypmbols` on an active Git-Bash terminal shows you the prompt structure of:
 ```